mainnet-cash/mainnet-js/README.md

 Tests for the express server may be run with:

     yarn test:api

+The `mainnet-js` package is linked to the REST expressServer automatically after installing the respective package requirements.
+Updating `mainnet-js` with code changes is handled automatically by the `test:api` command.

 If the mainnet-js library function being tested is not implemented correctly, no amount of debugging the service endpoint will cause it to work.